Pyaar Ka Punchnama 2: Plot

 Chiku, Supriya and Kusum don't like each other.

-Chiku is too close with her friend Sunny, as close as they live together and can even sleep in one bed.
-Supriya hasn't the guts to tell her family about and introduces Chauka as just another common friend to them which irks him.
+Chiku is too close to her friend Sunny since they live together and can even sleep in the same bed.
+Supriya does not have the guts to tell her family about Chauka and introduces him as just another common friend to them which irks him.
 Her dad looks for a groom for her, and even asks Chauka to help him, which complicates matters.
-Kusum is too cautious about money: she insists everyone, despite of relationship with another, should only spends his own money.
+Kusum is too cautious about money: she insists everyone, despite their relationship with another, should only spend their own money.
+But then starts using Thakur's money to fulfil her many needs and wants.

 The three men become too tired to solve the issues in their own love stories, leading to their girlfriends willing to help solve those problems.
 Chiku drives Sunny out of her house; Supriya finally tells her father that she loves Siddharth and wants to marry him, but gets firmly rejected; Kusum also agrees not to care that much about money.
 Kusum reveals to Thakur that her pregnancy test reports are negative, but expresses herself as willing to start a family if Thakur supports her financially.

-Despite the effort of the three boys and the three girls, the problems remain: after Chiku drives Sunny out of her house, Gogo accidentally hears her flatmates telling her that she should break up with Gogo and be in love with Sunny, as they all think she and Sunny are real in love; Supriya runs away from home and meets Siddharth and spends the night with him.
-Her father arrives there the next morning with police.
+Despite the effort of the three boys and the three girls, the problems remain: after Chiku drives Sunny out of her house, Gogo accidentally hears her flatmates telling her that she should break up with Gogo and be with Sunny, as they all think she and Sunny are the real deal; Supriya runs away from home and meets Siddharth and spends the night with him.
+Her father arrives there the next morning with the police.
 He accuses Siddharth of taking Supriya away from her house against her will.
-Supriya, who always does not have the guts to oppose her father, supports her father's claim and testifies against Siddharth.
+Supriya, who always lacks the guts to oppose her father, supports her father's claim and testifies against Siddharth.
 It plays in Siddharth's favour however as he breaks up with Supriya, thereby saving his life from being ruined.
 Thakur resigns and starts his own website, encouraged by Kusum.
 However, Kusum refuses to financially support Thakur's plan even if it will benefit them both if it succeeds.

 Finally, the three boys all give up their love for feeling desperate.
-Gogo breaks up with Chiku by keeping saying "I love you" and he says he learns from her that those three words are cheapest words.
-Siddharth breaks up with Supriya in police station right after she testifies against him.
-Thakur breaks up with Kusum and tells her she should return over 850,000 rupees that he spent on her, according to her life rules that she doesn't like taking favours from anyone.
+Gogo breaks up with Chiku while saying "I love you" and he says he learns from her that those three words are the cheapest words.
+Siddharth breaks up with Supriya in a police station right after she testifies against him.
+Thakur breaks up with Kusum and tells her she should return over 850,000 rupees that he spent on her, as according to her life rules that she doesn't like taking favours from anyone.

-The film ends by showing all three men single, happy and enjoying each others' company, at the phone with their mother.
+The film ends by showing all three men single, happy and enjoying each other's company, on the phone with their mother.